Rajkot Bus Rapid Transit System: Plan

-BRTS in the first phase, which occurred from 2007 to 2011.
-In the first phase, a 29 km long stretch on a 150-foot (46 m) Ring Road would be developed.
+In the first phase, which occurred from 2007 to 2011, a 29 km long stretch on a 150-foot (46 m) Ring Road would be developed.
 This stretch would be known as Blue Corridor.
 The BRTS project is being developed as per National Urban Transport Policy (NUTP) guidelines.
 The total project cost for the pilot stretch of 10.7 km of Blue Corridor is Rs.
 110 crores.

 The funding for the project would come from the Jawaharlal Nehru National Urban Renewal Mission (JNNURM).
 Rajkot falls under city category B for getting financial assistance from the Government of India to implement the project.
-The funding division for the total project cost will be as shown: Govt. of India (50%), Govt. of Gujarat (20%), RMC (30%) Ministry of Urban Development, the Government of India has already sanctioned Rs.
+The funding division for the total project cost will be as shown: Govt. of India (50%), Govt. of Gujarat (20%), RMC (30%).
+Ministry of Urban Development, the Government of India has already sanctioned Rs.
 55 crores to RMC.

 Local authorities plan to purchase state-of-the-art buses.
 The purchase parameters for the buses would be CNG fuel, power steering, high speed, non-polluting fuel, modernized engine technology, GPS-based control, and communication system, and high passenger carrying capacity with comfortable sitting arrangements.
 The buses will adhere to Urban Bus Specifications published by the Ministry of Urban Development and will follow the latest mandate for emission norms of India as per the Central Pollution Control Board.